Must-Have Dog Hiking Gear: Emergency Rescue Harness

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-A new product from Mountain Dogware, a family-owned business, has the answer to that question: their Pack-a-Paw emergency rescue harness.
+An innovative product from Mountain Dogware, a family-owned business, has the answer to that question: their Pack-a-Paw emergency rescue harness.
 It’s one of those things that, when you see it, you think, “Well, yeah!
 What a good idea!”

-But wait!
-There’s more!
+But wait, there’s more!
 You don’t have to be an endurance hiker or backcountry enthusiast to find this helpful.
 Using its straps as handles, the Pack-a-Paw can also be used to lift a dog in and out of a vehicle or as an assist in navigating stairs or a treacherous trail.

 A hike and a craft beer?
 Done.